 The ZigBee has a physical and logical device.
-The physical device based on the platform of hardware is classifies as two types: FFD (Full Function Device) and RFD (Reduced Function Device).
-The logical device based on the roles is classifies as three types: a ZigBee coordinator, a ZigBee router, and a ZigBee end-device as follows:
+The physical device based on the platform of hardware is classified into two types: FFD (Full Function Device) and RFD (Reduced Function Device).
+The logical device based on the roles is classified into three types: a ZigBee coordinator, a ZigBee router, and a ZigBee end-device as follows:

 - ZigBee coordinator: There exists only one device in the ZigBee network.
 The device is to start on building the network.
-This network is built by connecting the coordinator with some devices on demand, which participate in the network. - ZigBee router: This device may connect with the ZigBee coordinator, some of the other ZigBee routers, and some ZigBee end-devices, which have already joined in the network.
+This network is built by connecting the coordinator with some devices on demand, which participate in the network.
+The coordinator also works as the ZigBee router. - ZigBee router: This device may connect with the ZigBee coordinator, some of the other ZigBee routers, and some ZigBee end-devices, which have already joined in the network.
 The router transmits messages for multihop routing.
 The router also has a role of connecting some devices which are just participating in the network. - ZigBee end-device: This device may connect with the ZigBee coordinator and the ZigBee routers, which have already joined in the network.
 However, the end-device does not transmit messages for multihop routing.
 The end-device also has not a role of connecting some devices which are just participating in the network.
 The end-device includes a light sensor, an air-conditioner controller, and a lighting controller, and so on.